lchski/ecustom.ca/README.md

 ## ecustom.ca

-A nanoc-generated website for Lucas Cherkewski.
+A jekyll-generated website for Lucas Cherkewski.